Welcome to the SBHS Libraries

 There are two Libraries at Sydney Boys High - the K J Andrew’s Junior Library

-engagement via increasingly on-line, 24/7 resources.
+engagement via increasingly on-line, 24/7 resources for self- directed

-refreshed range of young adult literature and popular high interest non-fiction
+learning, as well as a constantly refreshed range of young adult literature and

-titles, 3000 eBooks, ClickView educational videos, LinksPlus
+popular high interest non-fiction titles, 3000 eBooks, ClickView educational

 Our two libraries share the web-based Oliver/SoftLink library management